-Is Virtual Reality all about isolation?
+Is Virtual Reality really isolating?
 Here at Laduma, we believe it depends on your perception – but let’s not stop there.

 A report from Brand experience agency Amplify has taken a look at the attitudes of users aged 18-30 towards VR.
 And there’s one key point that catches the eye.